imightexist/Internet-Explorer-12/README.md

 # Internet-Explorer-12
-A csharp browser for <b>Windows</b>
+A csharp browser for Windows

-Proudly made by the CollabVM and BetterVM community.

 Current version: v0.2.3-beta